 Enhanced Networking enables you to get significantly higher packet per second (PPS) performance, lower network jitter and lower latencies.
 This feature uses a new network virtualization stack that provides higher I/O performance and lower CPU utilization compared to traditional implementations.
 In order to take advantage of Enhanced Networking, you should launch an HVM AMI in VPC, and install the appropriate driver.
-Enhanced Networking is currently supported in R3, C3, C4, M4, D2, and I2 instances.
 For instructions on how to enable Enhanced Networking on EC2 instances, see the Enhanced Networking on Linux and Enhanced Networking on Windows tutorials.
-To learn more about this feature, check out the Enhanced Networking FAQ section.
+For availability of this feature by instance, or to learn more, visit the Enhanced Networking FAQ section.

 Amazon EC2 allows you to set up and configure everything about your instances from your operating system up to your applications.
 An Amazon Machine Image (AMI) is simply a packaged-up environment that includes all the necessary bits to set up and boot your instance.
 Your AMIs are your unit of deployment.
 You might have just one AMI or you might compose your system out of several building block AMIs (e.g., webservers, appservers, and databases).
 Amazon EC2 provides a number of tools to make creating an AMI easy including the AWS Management Console.